-Three generations of the Rembe Family that own and operate Los Poblanos.
-In 1976, Penny and Armin Rembe purchased one half of the property from Albert and Barbara Simms, where they raised their four children and maintained the property as gentlemen farmers.
+Three generations of the Rembe Family have owned and operated Los Poblanos.
+In 1976, Penny and Armin Rembe purchased one-half of the property from Albert and Barbara Simms, where they raised their four children and maintained the property as gentlemen farmers.
 In 1999, the second half of the property, which included La Quinta Cultural Center, came up for sale and was under threat of being developed.
 Together with their four children, they decided to reunite the properties and undertake a preservation plan to maintain the architecture, gardens, and open farmland in perpetuity.
 In their retirement, Penny and Armin ran the inn for five years.
 In 2004, their son Matthew Rembe became Executive Director, and has developed all areas of the business, from expanding the lavender spa product business to the addition of guest rooms, fine dining, and cultural programming.

 Matthew Rembe, Executive Director

 Matt grew up at Los Poblanos and now oversees all aspects of the business on behalf of the Rembe Family.
 He worked as Director of Mary-Anne Martin/Fine Art in New York City, where he became a specialist in the field of 20th Century Latin American Masters.
 Matt attended Syracuse University, where he obtained a BA in Spanish and received his MBA from the prestigious Thunderbird School of Global Management.
 His wife Teresa, and sons Mateo and Max have had a significant influence on Los Poblanos’s dedication to quality food and can often be found enjoying the myriad sights, sounds, and tastes of the Inn and Organic Farm.

 Kerissa Dakini, General Manager